wints/documentation/recipes/quickstart_guide.md

 ---
 type: recipe
 title: "SDK Integration Guide"
+page_title: How to configure the Branch Metrics SDK
-ios_page_title: How to configure iOS Apps for Deep Links
+ios_page_title: How to configure the Branch Metrics iOS SDK for Deep Links
-android_page_title: How to configure Android Apps for Deep Links
+android_page_title: How to configure the Branch Metrics Android SDK for Deep Links
 ios_description: How to install the Branch SDK and configure your iOS app for deep links.
 Add a few lines of code and you can begin deep linking and tracking installs.
 android_description: How to install the Branch SDK and configure your Android app for deep links.
 Add a few lines of code and you can begin deep linking and tracking installs.
 ios_keywords: Contextual Deep Linking, Deep links, Deeplinks, Deep Linking, Deeplinking, Deferred Deep Linking, Deferred Deeplinking, Google App Indexing, Google App Invites, Apple Universal Links, Apple Spotlight Search, Facebook App Links, AppLinks, Deepviews, Deep views, SDK, SDK Integration, iOS Configuration, iOS, objective-c, swift